What is a structure

 You can choose different publishing options for every post or save your publishing preferences for the whole sequence of posts by clicking on Set as default button in the upper right corner.

-You can set up email reminders to go out automatically if someone hasn’t responded to a post in # of days, encouraging them to come back to the process and continue.
+Optional: You can also set up email reminders to go out automatically if someone hasn’t responded to a post in # of days, encouraging them to come back to the process and continue.

-7. Add as many posts as you’d like.
-Remember that you should end each post with a question or with a directive to write something below so they can move on to the next prompt.
+7. Complete your structure and add as many posts as you’d like.
+Remember that if your publishing option is based on participation you should end each post with a question or with a directive to write something below so they can move on to the next prompt.
 Make sure that you don’t leave any posts empty to be able to proceed.
 When you’re done with your structure press the Save structure button.
 Great job!
 Your Structure is ready.